-This page is now fourteen years old – how the time flies!
+This page is now sixteen years old – how the time flies!
 We have since moved to a new home and created a new pond…see a step-by-step photo journal of construction by downloading the free Ebook here.

 The following gives an overview of the installation of our first pond and waterfalls.
 Each site will be unique and require site specific techniques, but this page will illustrate that having a beautiful, satisfying water garden is certainly in the realm of possibility for the do it yourself homeowner.
 A modest investment (about half the cost of a hot tub) and some vigorous aerobic exercise are all that’s required to enjoy your own backyard oasis.

 We have a six foot “hill” near the back deck that was created when we excavated for the root cellar.
 Though not directly facing the deck or house, it provided a good site for a series of waterfalls into a pond below.
 On a flat site, building up the watefalls to this height may look artificial.
 The abundance of large boulders at our home has caused us plenty of extra work in the past.
 Now we’re able to use many of them!

 I dug out a spot for the BioFalls® near the top of the hill…after standing back and taking a long look, we decided to lower it so the falls would seem to come directly out of the hill.
 This extra work – and time spent just looking – was well worth it.